EricSchiff/allele-table-automation/README.md

 # allele-table-automation
-VBA code of macro created to perform automated web browsing to populate allele tables.
+VBA code of macro created to perform automated web browsing of LIMS site to populate allele tables.